 This is a common pre-staging machine integrated into the baler.
 This part aids in the loading process by being a staging hopper where the materials are initially loaded.
 When the baling machine is ready for the next loading cycle, hydraulic arms tip the pan so that the initially loaded materials fall into the chamber.

 After compression, ejection rams remove the baled material from the chamber.
-Fully ejecting the bale and other materials that did not form together helps minimize contamination.
+Fully ejecting the bale and other materials that did not form together helps to minimize contamination.

 This is one of the integral parts of an automatic baler machine.
 When the bale is completely compacted, mechanical systems wrap tie wires around the bale.
 This is done either before ejection or while the bale is being ejected.
 This assembly is usually seen in horizontal balers.
 It consists of tie wire cutters, twisters, knotters, and tensioners.